miladbeigi/portable-toolbelt/README.md

 A collection of portable scripts for quickly setting up essential tools on servers.

+## Getting Started

+To get started, you need to have curl installed.

 ### Running on ubuntu/debian distributions

 Make sure you have curl installed.